Abhi-tupe/Abhi-tupe/README.md

 - 👋 Hi, I’m @Abhi-tupe
-- 👀 I’m interested in ... web devlopment
+- 👀 I’m interested in ...
+AIMl , Ai devlopment , Cybersecurity and Socket programming
-- 🌱 I’m currently learning ... python and javascript
+- 🌱 I’m currently learning ...
+Operating System
-- 💞️ I’m looking to collaborate on ... my personal website creation
+- 💞️ I’m looking to collaborate on ... my personal website
-- 📫 How to reach me ... contact me on mail
+- 📫 How to reach me ... contact me on mail ameansabhi2005@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Abhi-tupe/Abhi-tupe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.